solygambas/next-projects/04-reactmeetups/README.md

 - getting data from the database for page pre-rendering.
 - working with fallback pages and revalidation to display new meetups without having to rebuild.

-Based on [NextJS & React - The Complete Guide](https://www.udemy.com/course/nextjs-react-the-complete-guide/) by Maximilian Schwarzmüller (2021).
+Based on [Next.js & React - The Complete Guide](https://www.udemy.com/course/nextjs-react-the-complete-guide/) by Maximilian Schwarzmüller (2021).